Millicharged particles from proton bremsstrahlung in the atmosphere: MCP signals from meson decays

 \section{MCP signals from meson decays}

-In this appendix, we provide a brief description of our calculation {of MCPs produced in the MD process, and compare it to that in Refs.\ \cite{Plestid:2020kdm, Kachelriess:2021man, ArguellesDelgado:2021lek}.} We find that our SuperK limits (when only the MD process is considered) is in ballpark agreement with Refs.\ \cite{Plestid:2020kdm, Kachelriess:2021man}, but is about one order of magnitude weaker on $\varepsilon^2$ than Ref.\ \cite{ArguellesDelgado:2021lek}. {We summarize the main differences between our calculation and Ref.\ \cite{ArguellesDelgado:2021lek} at the end of this section.}
+In this section we provide a brief description of our calculation of MCPs produced in the MD process, and further compare it to those in Refs.~\cite{Plestid:2020kdm, Kachelriess:2021man, ArguellesDelgado:2021lek}.
+We find that our Super-K limits (when only the MD process is considered) is in ballpark agreement with Refs.~\cite{Plestid:2020kdm, Kachelriess:2021man}, but is about one order of magnitude weaker on $\varepsilon^2$ than Ref.~\cite{ArguellesDelgado:2021lek}. {We summarize the main differences between our calculation and Ref.~\cite{ArguellesDelgado:2021lek} at the end of this section.}